Get condo landlord insurance to protect yourself and your rental property

 If the property in question is a condo, then it’s likely that both your lender (bank or mortgage provider) and your condo corporation will require that you get landlord insurance before turning over the keys to renters.

-What is covered by landlord insurance for your condo?
+What is covered by condo landlord insurance?

 - Liability – A landlord policy is similar to any home or condo policy in that it will include a certain amount of liability coverage to protect you from lawsuits if someone gets hurt on your property.